1 tablespoon freshly grated ginger (I store mine in the freezer after peeling it.)

-Add salmon filets to the marinade and seal the bag.
+Add salmon fillets to the marinade and seal the bag.
 Set on the counter for about 30 minutes, turning once or twice to evenly distribute marinade.

 Remove the salmon from the marinade with tongs and place it on the prepared baking sheet, skin side down.
-Bake until cooked almost through, about 15 minutes for thicker filets.*
+Bake until cooked almost through, about 15 minutes for thicker fillets.*

 *Important Salmon Cooking Tips:

-The cooking time may vary depending on the thickness of the filet(s).
+The cooking time may vary depending on the thickness of the fillet(s).
 Salmon is done at 145°F internally or when it flakes easily with a fork and no longer looks translucent inside.
-Check the temperature early, if your filets are thin and small.
+Check the temperature early, if your fillets are thin and small.
 Do not overcook!
-When I tested thin filets, they were almost done at 10 minutes.
+When I tested thin fillets, they were almost done at 10 minutes.